Find the 15 best beaches in Sydney, from quiet, family-friendly strips of sand to world-famous beaches with excellent facilities.

 7. Milk Beach

-With fantastic Sydney Harbour and city views in front of you and a beautiful heritage-listed mansion right behind you, Milk Beach in Vaucluse is a great spot to spend a lazy Sunday afternoon.
+With fantastic Sydney Harbour and city views in front of you and a beautiful heritage-listed mansion right behind you, Milk Beach in Vaucluse is an excellent spot to spend a lazy Sunday afternoon.

 Milk Beach is one of the many secluded bays and beaches you can see along the Hermitage Foreshore Walk, one of the most enjoyable coastal walks in Sydney.